 USM dedicates the Lubar Center for Innovation and Exploration following the Opening Ceremony for the first day of the 2017-18 school year.

-Our Common Bond achieves the milestone of having raised 60% of the $27 million comprehensive campaign goal.
+Our Common Bond achieves the milestone of having raised 60% of the $27 million comprehensive campaign working goal.

 The Class of 2018 celebrates the placement of the community-signed Our Common Bond beam in the frame of the Jack Olson '67 Commons, a significant feature to the structure of the new facility.
 All members of the USM community, including PK–12th-grade students along with faculty, staff, parents, and alumni, were invited to sign the Beam in November 2017.

-Our Common Bond achieves the milestone of raising 70% of the $27 million comprehensive campaign goal.
+Our Common Bond achieves the milestone of raising 70% of the $27 million comprehensive campaign working goal.
 Planning is underway for the Community Stage of Our Common Bond, to commence in the spring.

-More than 420 members of the USM community come together at the ICE Ball on April 14, resulting in a very enjoyable evening and $1.4 million in Our Common Bond commitments to enhance the innovation, creativity, and excellence of the USM educational experience, achieving 82 percent of the campaign's $27 million goal.
+More than 420 members of the USM community come together at the ICE Ball on April 14, resulting in a very enjoyable evening and $1.4 million in Our Common Bond commitments to enhance the innovation, creativity, and excellence of the USM educational experience, achieving 82 percent of the campaign's $27 million working goal.

 Our Common Bond surpasses the 80 percent milestone of the comprehensive campaign goal.
 Completed portions of the performing arts center, including the renovated Virginia Henes Young Theatre, the Werner Family Art Gallery, and the Hammes Family Theatre Lobby, are enjoyed during Arts Live, the Middle School musical "Oklahoma," and the 2018 commencement and related events.

-Our Common Bond achieves the milestone of raising 100 percent of the $15 million capital goal and 85 percent of the $27 million comprehensive campaign goal.
+Our Common Bond achieves the milestone of raising 100 percent of the $15 million capital goal and 85 percent of the $27 million comprehensive campaign working goal.

 2100 West Fairy Chasm Road, Milwaukee, WI